pawanJ09/stocks-crypto-data/README.md

 ### Connecting to AWS

-Use host and port as ec2-3-16-54-51.us-east-2.compute.amazonaws.com:5001 for the above endpoints to access these services directly on AWS Cloud.
+Use host as stocks-crypto-data-alb-708152569.us-east-2.elb.amazonaws.com for the above endpoints to access these services directly on AWS Cloud.